tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Superclass

-bdqffdq:AmendmentConcept	bdqffdq:NeedConcept
+bdqffdq:AmendmentConcept	bdqffdq:NeedConcept	bdqffdq:FundamentalConcept

 ### Definition

-'The set of Contextualized Enhancements that support a Use Case.'
+'Description of a means by which data could be improved.'
+'A description of a means by which data could be improved.'

 ### Comment

-'A Data Quality needs level concept that describes how some bdqffdq:contextualizedEnhancement relates to a bdqffdq:UseCase.
-This relationship defines which amendments are supported by a given use case.'
+'General statement, for example: 'Recomend replacement value from a controlled vocabulary''

 ********************